nwspk/2025.newspeak.house/README.md

 # Newspeak House 25/26

-Website for the 2025/26 cohort of the Newspeak House fellowship programme.s
+Website for the 2025/26 cohort of the Newspeak House fellowship programme.